NLPatVCU/medaCy/examples/models/clinical_notes_model.md

 # Generalization Ability
-Below generalization results are computed on the evaluation set provided by organizers of the N2C2 2018 Shared Tasks.
-This set contains 202 Clinical records.
+The model generalization results below are computed on the evaluation set provided by organizers of the N2C2 2018 Shared Tasks.
+This evaluation set contains 202 clinical records.

                       ------- strict -------    ------ lenient -------
                       Prec.
 Rec.
 F(b=1)    Prec.
 Rec.
 F(b=1)
                 Drug  0.8576  0.7907  0.8228    0.9525  0.8680  0.9083